What Kiro Does

 The spec-driven development workflow is Kiro's defining innovation.
 When you start a new feature, Kiro takes your natural language prompt and transforms it through a three-phase process: Requirements, Design, and Tasks.
 Requirements are expressed in EARS notation — a structured format that makes acceptance criteria explicit, including edge cases that developers typically handle manually.
 The Design phase produces architecture decisions and system design documentation.
 Tasks break the implementation into discrete, dependency-ordered units.
 Only after you have reviewed and approved these artifacts does Kiro begin writing code.
 This structured approach directly addresses the biggest problem with what the community calls vibe coding — building software through intuitive prompting without any documented plan.

 Kiro is built on Code OSS, the open-source foundation of Visual Studio Code, which means it is immediately familiar to the vast majority of developers.
 Your existing VS Code extensions, settings, and keyboard shortcuts carry over.
-The AI capabilities run on Claude Sonnet 4 as the primary model with Claude 3.7 as a fallback during peak loads.
+The free tier includes access to open-weight models and Claude Sonnet 4.5, while paid plans add premium-model access.
 Unlike Amazon Q Developer, which is deeply integrated into the AWS ecosystem, Kiro is deliberately positioned as cloud-agnostic — you do not need an AWS account to use it, and you can sign in with Google or GitHub.
 This separation is strategic: AWS wants Kiro to appeal to developers regardless of which cloud platform they use.

 The Hooks system is one of Kiro's most practical features.
 Hooks are event-driven automations that trigger AI agents to perform tasks in the background as you work.
 You can set up a hook that automatically generates documentation whenever a file is saved, runs code quality checks on every commit, or updates test files when implementation code changes.
 This is conceptually similar to Git hooks or CI triggers, but powered by AI agents that understand the semantic meaning of your changes rather than just running static scripts.
 For teams that struggle with documentation debt and test coverage gaps, hooks provide an automated safety net.